utopia-foss/utopia/doc/models/ForestFire.rst

 It is modelled as a cellular automaton, where each cell can have one of the two states ``empty`` or ``tree``.

-Trees grow on an empty cell with probability ``growth_rate``.
-With the probability ``lightning_probability`` a cell is ignited and this cell, as well as all cells indirectly connected to it (the cluster) burn instantaneously and turn to empty; a percolation occurs.
+Trees grow on an empty cell with probability ``p_growth``.
+With the probability ``p_lightning`` a cell is ignited and this cell, as well as all cells indirectly connected to it (the cluster) burn instantaneously and turn to empty; a percolation occurs.
 The cluster is determined by recursively percolating through the Moore neighbours (by default) of each cell.

 Percolation mode
 ^^^^^^^^^^^^^^^^

 There is the possibility to use the model feature ``ignite_bottom_row`` instead of a lightning frequency.
 In that mode, cells at the bottom (southern) boundary of the grid are constantly ignited.
-It makes sense to set the ``lightning_probability`` to zero in this mode.
+It makes sense to set the ``p_lightning`` to zero in this mode.

 .. note::